 - .
+Experience in monitoring in vivo brain activity or ex vivo electrophysiology in rodents. - .
+Experience in programming languages such as Python or Matlab. - .
 Experience in revealing neuronal mechanisms of appetitive behaviours using Pavlovian and/or operant conditioning tasks. - .
 Experience in calcium imaging in vivo. - .
 Experience in developing and utilising viral and transgenic strategies to monitor and manipulate select neuronal populations. - .
 Experience with intracranial surgeries.